-- Quizzes: Quizzes will be given during class on an electronic device such as an ipad.
-These quizzes will cover material that you are supposed to know BEFORE lab!
+As mentioned above, these quizzes will cover material that you are supposed to know BEFORE lab!
 Quizzes may include a practical component that requires you to look at actual lab material (such as bones) and answer questions about them.
 Usually the material on the quizzes and homework will overlap.
 Quizzes typically will take 15-20 minutes at the beginning of lab, and then a lab exercise will follow.
 If you are late to lab, you risk missing the quiz!
 You will not be given extra time because you are late!
 There are NO MAKEUPS for quizzes EXCEPT in instances of university excused absences where you get permission and attend another lab section during the same week.
+Failure to make-up the exam during the same week, except in extreme circumstance, will forfeit your ability to make up the quiz.
 In these RARE instances when makeup quizzes are permitted, written documentation of the university excused absence will be required.
-Examples of university excused absences where an exam include: - Documented hospitalization - Attending a university sporting event where you are a player - Attending a university academic event such as a conference/debate etc. where you are a presenter or performer.
+Examples of university excused absences where permission is granted to makeup an exam include:

+- Documented hospitalization - Attending a university sporting event where you are a player - Attending a university academic event such as a conference/debate etc. where you are a presenter or performer.